Kartik618/sqldemo/README.md

 # sqldemo
-this is my first git repository
+This is my first git repository
 How to Create a Database in SQL Server?

+ Create database <DataBase Name>
 Author -kartik Gupta